-Onitsuka Tiger presents its Autumn Winter 2022 collection during the bi-annual Milan Fashion Week showcase
+Onitsuka Tiger presented its Autumn Winter 2022 collection during the bi-annual Milan Fashion Week showcase.

-Japanese fashion label Onitsuka Tiger continues to present a contemporary collection that combines fashion with sports, and heritage with innovation.
+At the showcase, the Japanese fashion label continues to present a contemporary collection that combines fashion with sports, and heritage with innovation.

 For his first physical show, Creative Director Andrea Pompilio dubbed the Autumn Winter 2022 collection in one word: Shadow.
 Which is a nod to the 80s when the Japanese aesthetic of ‘purity and austerity’ blasted Western aesthetics, where luxury and opulence were considered to be the height of beauty.